Skip to main content

 1. Launch instance in EC2 Console

-2. In Advanced detailsIAM instance profile: Select bytebase-role
+2. In Advanced detailsIAM instance profile: Select bytebase-instance-role

 Existing EC2 Instance: